Spanish Mountain Gold (CVE:SPA) Trading Down 14.8% – Should You Sell?

-Spanish Mountain Gold Ltd. (CVE:SPA – Get Free Report)’s stock price dropped 14.8% during trading on Thursday .
-The company traded as low as C$0.23 and last traded at C$0.23.
+Shares of Spanish Mountain Gold Ltd. (CVE:SPA – Get Free Report) were down 14.8% during mid-day trading on Friday .
+The stock traded as low as C$0.23 and last traded at C$0.23.
 Approximately 1,669,179 shares changed hands during mid-day trading, an increase of 229% from the average daily volume of 507,406 shares.
 The stock had previously closed at C$0.27.

-Separately, Atrium Research raised Spanish Mountain Gold to a “strong-buy” rating in a report on Wednesday, September 10th.
-One equities research analyst has rated the stock with a Strong Buy rating, According to MarketBeat, Spanish Mountain Gold presently has a consensus rating of “Strong Buy”.
+Separately, Atrium Research raised Spanish Mountain Gold to a “strong-buy” rating in a research report on Wednesday, September 10th.
+One investment analyst has rated the stock with a Strong Buy rating, Based on data from MarketBeat, Spanish Mountain Gold presently has an average rating of “Strong Buy”.

 Spanish Mountain Gold Company Profile